-I have now completed my annual ecological surveys of the fields south of Addenbrookes Hospital around the Nine Wells nature reserve.
-The surveys show that the area remains extremely valuable for farmland birds of high conservation concern, with exceptional numbers of grey partridge in the autumn, as well as good numbers of skylark, linnet, yellowhammer, corn bunting and yellow wagtail.
+I have now completed my annual ecological survey of the fields south of Addenbrookes Hospital around the Nine Wells nature reserve.
+The 2017 survey shows that the area remains extremely valuable for farmland birds of high conservation concern, with exceptional numbers of grey partridge in the autumn, as well as good numbers of skylark, linnet, yellowhammer and corn bunting.

-Corn buntings also did particularly well this year, with 6 or 7 pairs, twice the number of the previous year.
+Corn buntings also did particularly well this year, with 8 pairs.
 This is an important population – there are just 11,000 birds in the UK and its recent extinction in Ireland risks being repeated in large parts of Britain if its breeding sites are not protected.
-The RSPB’s nearby Hope Farm was delighted to have 3 pairs in 2016 in 1.8km2.
+The RSPB’s nearby Hope Farm had 2 pairs in 2016 in 1.8km2.

-You can download a copy of my reports here.
+You can download a copy of my report for 2017 here.